JaneliaSciComp/exllsm-circuit-reconstruction/README.md

 * **[image processing](docs/ImageProcessing.md)** - Fiji macros for cropping, cross-talk subtraction, thresholding, etc.
 * **neuron segmentation** - semi-automated workflows for neuron segmentation
 * **[synapse prediction](docs/SynapsePrediction.md)** - workflows for synapse masking and prediction
-* **VVD converter** - distributed pipeline for converting to VVD format

 ## Pipeline Execution

-To run this pipeline in distributed mode on a cluster, all input and output paths must be mounted and accessible on all the cluster nodes.

 ### Run the pipeline locally